Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUsingSplinePaths.md

 # Using Spline paths

 A Spline path is a path formed by a Spline in a scene.
 Use a Spline to specify a fixed course to position or animate a CmCamera.
-Use the [Spline Dolly](CinemachineSplineDolly.md) algorithm to use a Spline path with your CmCamera.
+Use the [Spline Dolly](CinemachineSplineDolly.md) behaviour to make your CmCamera follow a Spline path.

 ![Editing a dolly path in the Scene view](images/CinemachinePathScene.png)